 People want to contribute.
 Good interventions are two-way exchanges, not one-way transactions.
 People move from a ‘client’ role to a ‘co-producer’ role.

-Ask A Dude was tested over a 6-month period.
+Real Talk was developed over a 6-month period.
 This resulted in:

 - 11 video episodes produced